ReStartQ/anicour/README.md

 ## Contributing
 Courier is an open-source project and any help on improving it would be greatly appreciated.
 <br>
-If you would like to contribute on this project, open up issues or create pull requests on any new features/bugs/issues.
+If you would like to contribute to this project, open up issues or create pull requests on any new features/bugs/issues.